Throughout all of our operations we strive to:

 Sustainable Tourism Canada

 We are excited to be apart of the Sustainable Tourism 2030 community!
-We currently hold a Silver ranking and are always looking at ways we can do better.
+We currently hold a GOLD ranking and are always looking at ways we can do better.
 The following are some of our key initiatives that we do towards our Commitment to be Green:

 - At the start of our 2018 season we switched our office over to an online booking platform as a major step towards making our operations paper free.
 The paper we do use is Earth Choice